clanceyp/chrome-extension-site-spider/README.md

-# AEM URL Blender

-This extension adds a page action menu to switch URLs for Adobe AEM and other large projects.
-AEM URL Blender extension adds links to the page action menu.
-It uses simple regular expressions to enable you to match paths and replace sections of the URL.
-This extension was developed primarily for use when you are working on a large project with many instances.
-For smaller projects I recommend jmhobbs's Domain Swap extension https://chrome.google.com/webstore/detail/domain-swap/ngiiihlebepigjbefembddhdplmaghep
+# Site Spider - content finder

+This extension incorporates a page action menu that initiates a search for pages within the current domain, matching specific search strings.
+The search scrutinizes the HTML rather than the text content of the page, making it particularly useful when seeking an element with a distinct class name or a page featuring specific meta-data.